ferayozturk/AWX/AWX_installation.md

 ```

 # 8) Running installation playbook
 This is final task.
-Your AWX application will be ready in 5 minutes :)
+It will be ready in 5 minutes :)
 ```sh
 [root@linuxserver installer]#ansible-playbook -i inventory install.yml -vvv
 ```